 npm run proxy

 By default elasticsearch exposes a http rest API on port 9200 which elasticsearch-head connects to.

-When not running as a Chrome extension or as a plugin of elasticsearch (which is not even possible from version 5) you must enable CORS in elasticsearch otherwise your browser will reject elasticsearch-head’s requests due to violation of the same-origin policy.
+When not running as a Chrome extension or as a plugin of elasticsearch (which is not even possible from version 5), you must enable CORS in elasticsearch, or else your browser will reject elasticsearch-head’s requests due to violation of the same-origin policy.

 In elasticsearch configuration;

 http.cors.allow-origin: "*"is valid value, however it’s considered as a security risk as your cluster is open to cross origin from anywhere.

 elasticsearch-head will add basic auth headers to each request if you pass in the correct url parameters

 elasticsearch x-pack requires basic authentication and CORS as described above.
 Make sure you have the correct CORS setup and then open es-head with a url like “http://localhost:9100/?auth_user=elastic&auth_password=changeme”

 Parameters may be appended to the url to set an initial state eg.

 base_uriforce elasticsearch-head to connect to a particular node.